olcf/olcf-user-docs/systems/summit_user_guide.rst

 cross-socket communication.
 By creating resource sets only within sockets, costly communication between sockets can be prevented.

-One or more resource sets can be created on a single node and can span sockets.
-But, a resource set can not span nodes.

-While a resource set can span sockets within a node, consideration should be given to the cost of cross-socket communication.
-Creating resource sets within sockets will prevent cross-socket communication.

 Subdividing a Node with Resource Sets
 """""""""""""""""""""""""""""""""""""